 These are somewhat less harmful than Chlorofluorocarbons.
 The HCFCs were serving the purpose of ozone layer depletion replacing the CFCs.

 These are the most harmful substances responsible for ozone layer depletion.
-You can think of its impact as the CFCs accounts for more than 80% of ozone layer depletion.
+You can think of its impact as the CFCs account for more than 80% of ozone layer depletion.

 Halons, Carbon tetrachloride